JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Sharing posts, meaning share a link on social media platforms
 - Views per post
 - Emoji selector
+- Sharing audio files that can be played

 ## Main Page
 - Search bar for profiles / posts
 - ## Lazy load
 - Infinite scrolling
-- Page for posts from followed users
+- Page for posts from followed users #DONE